Updated: Feb 04, 2023

 Davis says roommates can avoid that kind of situation by creating individual and group budgets for individual and shared expenses.
 He suggests using a budgeting app to keep track of what you're spending and to make building an emergency fund a priority.
 That way, if you or your roommate can't pay your part of the bills one month, you'll have cash to fall back on for those expenses.

 Last on the list of tips for living with roommates is having an exit strategy.
 You may not want to live with a roommate forever, after all.

 A good time to talk about exit strategies is when you're signing your lease initially.
 While a one-year lease is typical, one or both of you might be more comfortable with a six-month lease or even a month-to-month lease instead, which is more flexible.
 On the other hand, you may be OK with a longer lease if you both know you're staying put for a while.

 It's also key to talk about what might happen if one of you has to break the lease.
-What if your employer wanted to transfer your position to another city unexpectedly or your roommate met someone and decided to get married, prompting a move?
+What if your employer wants to transfer your position to another city unexpectedly or your roommate meets someone and wants to move in with them instead?
 Would the person who’s leaving make good on the remainder of the lease agreement and continue paying their part of the rent?
 Or, if the lease allows for a switch in roommates, would they be responsible for helping to find a replacement roommate?

-Discussing these scenarios can make the eventual transition from living with roommates to living without them a smoother one.
+Discussing these scenarios can make the eventual transition from living with a roommate to living without one smoother.

 You may have just one roommate after college or live with multiple people but the quality of your experience hinges largely on how well you communicate with one another.
-Consider holding a monthly meeting with your roommates to go over the bills, cover cleaning schedules or revisit boundaries.
-Regular talks can help smooth out any wrinkles and resolve potential conflicts that might crop up when living with roommates.
+Consider holding a monthly meeting with your roommate to go over the bills, cover cleaning schedules, or revisit boundaries.
+Regular talks can help smooth out any wrinkles and resolve potential conflicts that might come up when living with roommates.